revolist/revogrid-docs/guide/react/index.md

 # Quick start

-RevoGrid provide special wrapper for React based on [stenciljs react adapter](https://www.npmjs.com/package/@stencil/react-output-target).
+Revogrid provide special wrapper for React based on [stenciljs react adapter](https://www.npmjs.com/package/@stencil/react-output-target).
 <br>Just import it to your project and it can be used as part of react system.

 :::tip